frnmst/the-flux-of-thought/_posts/2016-10-18-very-long-title-post.md

 ---
 title: For Example of very Long Title Would Be Typography Elements in One
 updated: 2016-10-18 23:37
-tags: [long post, full example, all elements]
+tags: [long post, full example, all elements, lorem ipsum]
 ---

 > This is Markdown Cheatsheet Demo for **The Plain Libre**, this Jekyll theme.
 Please check the raw content of this file for the markdown usage.